lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 Author: Austen Barker
 Editors: Natasha Mittal and Linsey Kuper

-Attempted basic implementations are available here: https://github.com/atbarker/CRDTexperiments

-Note: This implementation is a gross and horrifying abuse of the interface{} construct in Go.
-Those who care about proper use of the Go language probably should not read the code.
-I created this abomination because I want to see if I could.

 ## Introduction

 Conflict Free Replicated Data Types (CRDTs) are a class of specialized data structures designed to be replicated across a distributed system while providing eventual consistency and high availability.
 These can be modified concurrently without coordination while providing a means to reconcile conflicts between replicas.
 While CRDTs are a promising solution to the problem of building an eventually consistent distributed system, numerous practical implementation challenges remain.
 To deal with issues such as conflicting additions and removals that arise when processing concurrent operations, many CRDT specifications rely on simply marking items deleted with the use of something called a tombstone.
 These tombstones can accumulate over time and necessitate the use of a garbage collection system in order to avoid unacceptably costly growth of underlying data structures.
 These garbage collection systems can prove to be difficult to implement in practice.
 This blog post chronicles my brief research, reasoning about, and attempts to implement a CRDT with garbage collection from the specifications provided in [Shapiro et al.'s _A Comprehensive Study of Convergent and Commutative Replicated Data Types_ ](https://hal.inria.fr/inria-00555588/document).